The Bronze (film): Plot

-Former gymnastics bronze medalist Hope Ann Greggory has been living off her celebrity status in her hometown of Amherst, Ohio, but is otherwise unemployed and frequently steals money from packages and letters in her father's mail truck to support herself.
-When her former coach Pavleck suddenly commits suicide, a letter arrives addressed to Hope stating that if she can guide Pavleck's best student, a young gymnastics star named Maggie Townsend, to the Olympics in Toronto, she will receive a $500,000 inheritance.
+Former gymnastics bronze medalist Hope Ann Greggory has been living off her celebrity status in her hometown of Amherst, but is otherwise unemployed and supports herself by stealing money and valuables from parcels in her father's mail truck.
+When her former coach Elena Pavleck suddenly dies by suicide, a letter arrives addressed to Hope stating that if she can guide Pavleck's best student, a young gymnastics star named Maggie Townsend, to the Olympics in Toronto, she will receive a $500,000 inheritance.

 Fearing that Maggie's success will eclipse hers and take away her meal ticket, Hope instead plots to sabotage Maggie's training by feeding her junk food and a shake laced with marijuana.
-Maggie performs so poorly that arrogant former Olympic gold medalist Lance Tucker, the team coordinator who resents Hope's celebrity on account of her winning an inferior bronze medal (which she won despite a career-ending injury), attempts to force her mother to fire Hope.
-When Hope learns she will forfeit the inheritance money if Maggie does not succeed, she grudgingly accepts her new role as a coach.
+Maggie performs so poorly that arrogant former Olympic gold medalist Lance Tucker, the team coordinator who resents Hope's celebrity because she won an inferior bronze medal (despite a career-ending injury), attempts to force her mother to fire Hope.
+When Hope's father finally threatens to cut her off if she forfeits the inheritance, she grudgingly accepts her new role as a coach.
 Along the way, she starts a romance with assistant coach Ben Lawfort, nicknamed "Twitchy" due to his involuntary facial spasms.

 Hope's efforts eventually pay off when Maggie qualifies for the Olympic Games.
-However, she is shocked to discover that Pavleck's gym is set to close because her old trainer killed herself after going bankrupt.
-Upon hearing the news, Hope's father confesses that he was the one who wrote the letter, hoping to force his daughter to finally do something meaningful with her life.
+However, she then learns that Pavleck's gym is set to be foreclosed on because her former coach had gone bankrupt before her death.
+Upon hearing the news, Hope's father confesses that he wrote the letter, hoping to force his daughter to finally do something meaningful with her life.
 After a heated argument, Hope gets drunk and ends up having sex with Lance, leading a heartbroken Ben, who witnessed the act, to break off their relationship.

-Maggie wins the gold medal and is celebrated as a local hero in Amherst but soon announces her intention to begin training with Lance in Los Angeles instead of staying with Hope.
+Maggie wins the gold medal and is celebrated as a local hero in Amherst, but soon announces her intention to begin training with Lance in L.A. instead of staying with Hope.
 When Maggie fails to show up for an autograph signing at a mall, Hope addresses the disappointed crowd and declares that she will always be Amherst's hero.
-She then assumes ownership of Pavleck's gym, using sales of uniforms and membership fees to save it from closure, while reconciling with Ben and retaining him as her co-owner and assistant.
+She arranges a membership drive and uniform sales to save Pavleck's gym before taking over as head coach, while reconciling with Ben and retaining him as her co-owner and assistant.

 In the epilogue, a caption reveals that Maggie was forced to abandon her gymnastics career after becoming pregnant with Lance's child.
 Although none of Hope's pupils went on to achieve any level of distinction in gymnastics, she remains a beloved coach and instructor.